leviwillms/MMM-Asset-Portfolio/README.md

 A <a href="https://github.com/MichMich/MagicMirror">MagicMirror</a> that utilizes the Alpha Vantage API to track the price of cryptocurrencies and stocks to then be added to a portfolio total.

 ## Features
-1. Get data for any currency (Coins and Tokens) listed on [Ahpha Vantage](https://www.alphavantage.co)
+1. Get data for any asset (Stocks or Cryptocurrency) listed on [Ahpha Vantage](https://www.alphavantage.co)
-2. Automatic download of currency logos
+2. Compilation of retreived assets
-3. Line graph of value changes over 1 day, 1 week, or 1 month
-4. Simple built-in view selection with highly customizable view configuration
+3. Display of total portfolio worth (Currently only in CAD)

 ## Installation
 1. Navigate into your MagicMirror's `modules` folder and execute `git clone https://github.com/leviwillms/MMM-Asset-Portfolio.git`.